notpioo/seabot/replit.md

 # Overview

-SeaBot is a WhatsApp chatbot built with Node.js that provides automated messaging capabilities through the WhatsApp Business API.
-The bot uses Baileys library for WhatsApp integration and MongoDB for data persistence.
-It features a modular command system, user management, session handling, and comprehensive logging capabilities.
+SeaBot is a WhatsApp chatbot built using the Baileys library that provides automated responses and user management features.
+The bot connects to WhatsApp Web, handles incoming messages, processes commands with rate limiting, and maintains user profiles with a virtual economy system including balance, genesis points, and daily usage limits.

 # User Preferences